Microsoft Privacy Protection Review 2025: What’s the Point?

 For example, the Windows apps from NordVPN, Surfshark, ExpressVPN, and Private Internet Access are more customizable and easier to use than the Windows 10 VPN client.

-No, we don’t think the Windows VPN client is good or makes any sense for most VPN users.
-Rather than act as an actual VPN service, it’s more of a way to connect to a VPN service you already subscribe to.
-So, really, you’re likely adding an overly complicated and unnecessary step to your process by using the Windows VPN client.
+Windows' built-in VPN client is more of a way to connect to a VPN service you already subscribe to.
+So, really, you’re likely adding an overly complicated and unnecessary step to your process by using it.

 It might make sense to use the Windows VPN client if you have the technical knowledge to do so and it’s useful for you.
 This could be the case if you don’t want any third-party VPN apps on your system that hog space or resources.
 Or you might want to access a local network from a different location.